Zeng Shunxi

 Zeng Shunxi (曾舜晞 (Zēng Shùnxī), born October 9, 1997), also known as Joseph Zeng, is a Chinese actor and singer.

 Career

-Zeng debuted as part of the boy group Fresh Geek in 2014; he left in 2015 to pursue solo acting activities.
+Zeng debuted as part of the boy group Fresh Teenager Geek in 2014; he left in 2015 to pursue solo acting activities.
 He made his acting debut in the comedy drama Happy Mitan in 2016.
 The same year, he made his film debut in the action film Out of Control.

 Zeng gained recognition for his role as Tang Thirty-Six in the fantasy action drama Fighter of the Destiny.

 He then played lead roles in the youth dramas When We Were Young and Take My Brother Away.

 In 2019, Zeng played the role of Zhang Wuji in the wuxia television series Heavenly Sword and Dragon Slaying Saber, based on the novel of the same name by Jin Yong.
 The same year, he starred in the family drama Over the Sea I Come to You playing the role of Sun Honglei's son.